undermad/diet-generator-api/README.md

 ### 1.1 What is Fatatu?

-Fatatu is diet generator application that will generate list of the meals with all ingredients and nutrition's information based on given criteria such as required kcal, diet targets, diet type etc.
+Fatatu is a diet generator application that will generate a list of meals with all ingredients and nutrition information based on provided criteria such as required kcal, diet targets, diet type, etc.
-As addition, each diet will provide shopping list.
+In addition, each diet will provide a shopping list.

-With one click you can get diet and go straight to the shop and buy what you need, you don't need to wast time on browsing for recipe or adjusting macros.
+With one click you can get a diet and go straight to the shop and buy what you need, you don't need to waste time on browsing for recipes or adjusting macros.
 This application will do it for you.

 ### 1.2 Why this repository exists?

-**First reason:** This application is created as a idea that I have in mind for a couple of months/years, and finally I decided to create it.
+**First reason:** This application was created as an idea that I had in mind for a couple of months/years, and finally I decided to create it.

 **Second reason:** [100commits](https://100commitow.pl/) competitive event gave me motivation to begin this project and push my skills to the next level.

-**Third reason:** I found that creating application from beginning to the end including deployment is extremely beneficial in improving my skills as Software Developer.
-With this repository I decided to learn MongoDB, apply clean architecture and implement comprehensive documentation.
+**Third reason:** I found that creating applications from beginning to the end including deployment is extremely beneficial in improving my skills as a Software Developer.
+With this repository, I decided to learn MongoDB, apply clean architecture, and implement comprehensive documentation.

 ### 1.3 Disclaimer

-I am beginner software developer with less than 2 years experience who do it as a hobby.
-I never work in professional environment.
-I learn everything from books, online courses, documentation, blogs, forums, Youtube and AI.
+I am a beginner software developer with less than 2 years of experience who do it as a hobby.
+I never work in a professional environment.
+I learn everything from books, online courses, documentation, blogs, forums, YouTube, and AI.
 Forgive me if something isn't okay in this repo.

 ### 1.4 Star and share